GoldenbergLab/r-project-template/README.md

 1. Open with [GitHub Desktop](https://desktop.github.com/) (for those with less coding experience)
 - Please download GitHub desktop using the link above
 - Click `Open with GitHub Desktop`, and pick a location in your personal file system to store it using the GitHub Desktop cloning interface.
-The default is `Documents/GitHub` (this is fine to use).
+The default is `Documents\GitHub` (this is fine to use).
+- The folder should appear now in `Documents\GitHub\your-repository-name`.
 - If using Linux, see option 2.

 2. Command line using HTTPS method (for those with more coding experience)